aaronland/go-california-landscapes/README.md

 # go-california-landscapes

-Go package to parse posts the [California Landscapes bot](https://botsin.space/users/CALandscapeBot/) and create new JPEG images with EXIF data derived from those posts.
+Go package to parse posts from the [California Landscapes bot](https://botsin.space/users/CALandscapeBot/) and create new JPEG images with embedded EXIF data derived from those posts.

 ## Motivation